-How to Install VSCodium on Fedora 40 or 39 Linux
+How to Install VSCodium on Fedora Linux

 Method 1: Install VSCodium via DNF